MeanyLodge/History/Ski-School.md

 #### 1987

 Cross-country ski lessons were started.
-Telemark turn practice on the became popular as did use of Meany's six major cross-country loop trails. <sup>[hr][]</sup>
+Telemark turn practice on the hill became popular as did use of Meany's six major cross-country loop trails. <sup>[hr][]</sup>

 [hr]: History-Reports "Meany History Reports, by Idona Kellogg"